chengwenxi/nitro/docs/arbos/precompiles.md

 # [MtFunctionTable][MtFunctionTable_link]
 Provided aggregator's the ability to manage function tables, to enable one form of transaction compression.
-The Nitro aggregator implementation does not use these, so these methods have been stubbed and their effects disabled.
+The Mantle aggregator implementation does not use these, so these methods have been stubbed and their effects disabled.
 They are kept for backwards compatibility.

 | Methods                                                  |                                            |
 |:---------------------------------------------------------|:-------------------------------------------|